ed-iwsd/ed-iwsd.github.io/cfp.md

 <!-- and for **the camera ready submission**, which has the correct notice at the first page of your paper.
 Please use the option `\usepackage[final]{xx}` in your main text file.
 Please **upload your camera ready version via making a revision at OpenReview**.  -->

-The workshop invites submissions on all topics in AI driven online advertising, with emphasis on areas in the following unexhausted list.

-- Market Design
-    - Economics theory
-    - Algorithmic game theory
-    - Mechanism design
-    - Auction
-    - Matching market
-    - Automated bidding strategies and bid optimization
-    - Advertising exchanges and advertisement allocation platforms
-    - Competition, cooperation, and stability in advertisement markets
-    - Incentive alignment in online advertising ecosystems
+We welcome contributions on a broad range of Generative AI topics, including (but not limited to):

-    - Fraud and trust in advertising networks
+- Probabilistic Logic and Deep Learning
-- Generative AI
-    - AI-generated content for advertisements
+- Synthetic Data for Privacy-Preserving AI
-    - Generative models for images, video, audio, text, etc.
+- Multi-Modal Generative AI for Synthetic Data
-    - Image and video editing using generative networks
-    - Evaluating quality, diversity, and bias in AI-generated content
-    - Controllable generation and personalisation
-    - Impact on creativity and media professionals
-- Ethics
-    - Transparency, explainability, and accountability
-    - Privacy preserving in targeted advertising
-    - Algorithmic fairness in advertisement delivery and pricing
-    - Mitigating harmful content - toxic, violent, hateful
-    - Combating misinformation in online advertising
-    - Political advertising and ethical regulation
-    - Broader societal impacts of AI in online advertising
+- Real-World Applications of Synthetic Data in Finance and Healthcare

-Submissions should follow the Web Conference 2024 author instructions and [the Web Conference 2024 paper template](https://www.acm.org/publications/proceedings-template).
-Submission can be in the form of long papers of 8 pages and shorter papers of 4 pages (excluding references & appendix).
-1 additional content page is allowed for the camera-ready version.
-Supplementary material such as appendices, proofs, and derivations may be attached to the paper.
-All papers will undergo double-blind peer review.
+Posters will need to be A1 size, portrait (not landscape) and must be submitted in PDF format.
 <!-- ~~8~~ 9 pages (excluding references and supplementary materials).  -->
 <!--**6 presented by oral talks.** -->
 <!--**We will select xx papers for short spotlight presentations and 2 papers for the outstanding paper.**-->
 <!-- by [contacting the workshop committee](mailto:xx@xx.com). -->
 <!-- We sincerely appreciate the sponsorship from xx on our workshop. -->

-**Submission site via Easychair: [The Web Conference 2024 Workshop](https://easychair.org/my/conference?conf=thewebconf2024_workshops)** <br>
+**Submission site via openreview: [Edinburgh Workshop on Synthetic Data](https://easychair.org/my/conference?conf=thewebconf2024_workshops)** <br>

-**Submission deadline:** 12 February 2024 <br>
+**Submission deadline:** TBD <br>

-**Author notification:** 4 March 2024
+**Author notification:** TBD

-**Camera ready deadline:** 11 March 2024

-**Workshop:** 13 May 2024<br>
+**Workshop:** TBD<br>

 All submission deadlines are end-of-day in the Anywhere on Earth (AoE) time zone.
+If your poster is accepted, your poster will be displayed in a poster session during the workshop.
+At least one author for each accepted poster must attend the workshop since you will be expected to present your poster at the time set aside for poster presentations.

 If you have any questions, please contact us via email:<br>
 [ai-ads-24-chairs@googlegroups.com](mailto:ai-ads-24-chairs@googlegroups.com)